4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/LPG.png" width ="96">

->LPG is a lowpass gate.
-A lowpass gate is a combination of a 6db/Oct non resonant filter and a VCA.
+LPG is a lowpass gate.
+A lowpass gate is a combination of a resonant low-pass filter and a VCA.
 You can "ping" the module with a trigger for a subtle drum sound.

 ### Controls
-* **Level:** Drive amount for the LPG
+* **Level:** Combination VCA level and LPF cutoff.
+No effect when Ping is patched, and otherwise effects the overall volume.
-* **Color:** Filter cutoff
+* **Color:** Tonal characteristic of LPG
-* **Decay:** Decay time for the amplitude envelope applied when "ping" is triggered
+* **Decay:** Decay time for the amplitude envelope applied when Ping is triggered or when Level is changed.
 * **Input:** Audio input
 * **Ping Gate In:** A gate or trigger input to "ping" the envelope.
-This input doesn't respond to pulsewidth changes
+The rising edge will trigger a decay envelope that effectively controls the Level parameter.
 * **Level CV In:** CV input for level, -5v/+5v
 * **Color CV In:** CV input for color, -5v/+5v
 * **Decay CV In:** CV input for decay, -5v/+5v